 Brookline has 8 local historic districts:

 In addition there are 16 National / State Register Districts and more than 80 National / State Register individual listings.
 Over the years, the commission has produced walking tours, a history of town-owned buildings, design guidelines and a preservation and maintenance study on the historic buildings owned by the town.
-Rules and Regulations

-Click here for more information about Brookline's 8 local historic districts, design review principles, and the review process, as well as maps and frequently asked questions.
+View more information about Brookline's 8 local historic districts, design review principles, and the review process, as well as maps and frequently asked questions.

 Brookline Preservation Commission agendas are available two-weeks prior to each meeting.
 Subcommittee meeting agendas are posted a minimum of 48 hours in advance.
 Minutes are available upon request following approval by the Commission.

 Case reports are uploaded to the Town Calendar.
-View All Agendas and Minutes.